 Jan.
 26, 2019 | Cle Elum | Guest Contributor Craig Ditman

-CLE ELUM – Craig Ditman, a retired Forrester residing in Cle Elum, WA has some profound and common sense insights that could greatly impact fire suppression, forest health, and Central Washington economics.
+CLE ELUM – Craig Ditman, a retired Forrester residing in Cle Elum Washington has some profound and common sense insights regarding Forest Management that could greatly impact fire suppression, forest health, and Central Washington economics.

 From the industry was generally negative and counter-productive at best.
 The Western Timber Association with its office in San Francisco and its most important members operating in California was one of the more aggressive industry associations and lobbied for “liquidating the old growth,” ostensibly because younger trees grow faster and therefore produce more wood.
 When the large old trees are cut and sold (the feds sell timber at competitive bid) successful purchasers enjoy the benefits of manufacturing high-quality wood products from large wood and the federal government enjoys the benefits of very competitive bidding for a valuable product.

 “Liquidating the old growth” removes what most national forest visitors like most … large old trees … and replaces them with smaller trees in more rapidly-growing but less charismatic forests.
 The Endangered Species Act eventually gave the timber program’s opponents what they needed to all but eliminate the federal timber cut.
 Spotted owls, marbled murrelets and a parade of “old growth dependent” species provided the ammunition necessary to sue to limit timber harvest to the point that most federal timber-dependent primary processing plants simply went out of business.
 A timber sale program that had been running at 11 to 12 billion board feet per year nationwide settled at around two or three billion and has stayed there for more than 20 years.